 It's simply your best shot at saving money, and the payoff for a few minutes of work could be hundreds or even thousands of dollars.

 Why concentrate on comparison shopping?
-Because the next best way to save money is hoping that your child gets grades good enough to grab discounts for teenagers.
+Because the next best way to save money is hoping that your child gets grades good enough to grab a good student discount.
 (A few minutes on the Internet seems almost painless now, right?)
 In general you can expect to save 10 percent to 15 percent if your insurer offers a good student discount at all.

 Lastly, there are no real tricks.
 State laws vary, but in general: